Rescuing double robustness: safe estimation under complete misspecification: Introduction

 \subsection{Related work}

 Here, we discuss the relationship between our work and closely related scholarship.

 \textbf{Semiparametric statistics and missing data.} From a technical standpoint, our work is grounded in the field of semiparametric statistics, which focuses on estimation in the presence of high-dimensional nuisance parameters.
 Missing data literature provides a rich toolkit for such problems, including methods such as Inverse Probability Weighting (\texttt{IPW}), augmented IPW, and targeted maximum likelihood estimation, many of which lead to doubly robust estimators \citep{horvitz1952generalization, hernan2006estimating, van2006targeted}.
 The foundational concepts of influence functions, tangent spaces, and semiparametric efficiency bounds -- developed in seminal works by \citet{bickel1993efficient, tsiatis2006semiparametric, van2000asymptotic} -- serve as the theoretical backbone for much of modern statistical learning.
 It is important to note, however, that most of these classical results are based on asymptotic arguments, which may not always hold in finite samples.
 Therefore, recent literature has increasingly focused on finite-sample performance of semiparametric estimators. \citet{mou2022off} analyze two-stage procedures common in causal inference and prove non-asymptotic upper bounds on the mean-squared error, revealing that to achieve optimality in finite samples, the error in estimating the nuisance function should be minimized in a specific weighted $\Ltwo$-norm.
 Similarly, \citet{wang2024pac} provide a finite-sample analysis of doubly robust estimators using PAC-style guarantees, demonstrating that minimizing the estimation error of the treatment effect in terms of Chi-square distance is crucial for minimizing the final estimator variance.
 For the widely-used augmented inverse probability weighting (AIPW) estimator, \citet{wang2023non} explore its non-asymptotic properties, showing it can achieve near-oracle performance even when the nuisance models converge at a slow, non-parametric rate.
 This focus on non-asymptotic guarantees has also extended to specific, challenging scenarios. \citet{ghadiri2023finite} address the historical lack of non-asymptotic accuracy bounds for treatment effect estimation in the finite population setting, while \citet{celentano2023challenges} tackle the high-dimensional $n<p$ \enquote{inconsistency regime}, where they develop a novel procedure to achieve consistency when standard methods fail.
 Complementing these theoretical advances, empirical studies provide practical insights; for instance, \citet{witter2024benchmarking} used a novel benchmarking framework to show that simpler, doubly robust estimators often outperform more complicated methods in practice, a finding which in turn spurred new theory on the finite-sample variance of these estimators.
+More recently, \citet{colangelo2026double} develop doubly robust inference for continuous treatments under unconfoundedness, constructing estimators for the average dose-response function that are asymptotically normal at nonparametric rates.